Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Many airlines, hotels, travel agencies and venues are offering refunds to customers who can’t travel on their planned dates because of the coronavirus.
 However, refunds work differently for different businesses.

 For example, event venues might only refund canceled events but not postponed events.
-And online travel agencies may rely on the cancellation policies of the companies you booked with, leading to a slower or sometimes denied refund.
-Be sure to look at your travel or entertainment company’s website to learn its process for receiving your refund.
+And online travel agencies may rely on the cancellation policies of the companies you booked with.
+Be sure to look at your travel or entertainment company’s website to learn about its refund process.

-How do I file a claim for the coronavirus?
+How to file a travel claim for the coronavirus

 If you’re filing a coronavirus-related claim, you can follow these steps:

 - Report claim details online, by phone or email, depending on your insurer’s options.

 - Describe your expenses or losses and any relevant information, such as where you were exposed to the coronavirus.